FIU-SCIS-Senior-Projects/ADVISOR-AVAILABILITY-NOTIFICATION-SYSTEM-Ver-1.0/WebsiteCode/Website/ADVISOR-AVAILABILITY-NOTIFICATION-SYSTEM-Ver-1.0/README.md

 Option 1:
 Install XAMPP v3.2.2 ( look into how to install XAMPP).
 Start the apache and the SQL Server that comes with XAMPP.
-In the XAMPP installation directory insert the file provided from github(https://github.com/FIU-SCIS-Senior-Projects/ADVISOR-AVAILABILITY-NOTIFICATION-SYSTEM-Ver-1.0)  named ADVISOR-AVAILABILITY-NOTIFICATION-SYSTEM-Ver-1.0 ( this folder is inside the ADVISOR-AVAILABILITY-NOTIFICATION-SYSTEM-Ver-1.0-master folder)  into htdocs.
+In the XAMPP installation directory insert the file provided from github(https://github.com/FIU-SCIS-Senior-Projects/ADVISOR-AVAILABILITY-NOTIFICATION-SYSTEM-Ver-1.0) in the directory WebsiteCode/website named ADVISOR-AVAILABILITY-NOTIFICATION-SYSTEM-Ver-1.0 ( this folder is inside the ADVISOR-AVAILABILITY-NOTIFICATION-SYSTEM-Ver-1.0-master folder)  into htdocs.
 In the MySQL row in XAMPP click admin and phpMyAdmin should come up in a browser.
 This is to set up the Database.
 On the top right side there should be an import button, click it and import the .sql script that is provided in the file named databaseSCRIPT
 Now find a file named sqliConnect.php in ADVISOR-AVAILABILITY-NOTIFICATION-SYSTEM-Ver-1.0 and edit it to add the required database information.
 Originally the XAMPP database comes without a password, if you want your database to be secure you should add a password to it.